 Faculty and staff: Once you have your MIT ID number, proceed to the Account registration page.

 Guests and voucher/temporary employees: Guest/voucher/temp accounts are only valid for users who are not registered MIT undergrad/grad students, MIT faculty, or MIT on-campus staff, but are working on Institute projects that make use of Athena or its related services.
-Guest accounts must be sponsored by MIT faculty or staff by completing the Sponsoring a guest account form.
+Guest accounts must be sponsored by MIT faculty or staff.